-• Implementing a new phone system by March 17, 2021, that will provide estimated hold times and allows call back.
-The BRN website as of March 10, 2021, has an alert stating:

-Alert: Starting on March 15, 2021 the Board of Registered Nursing will conduct a scheduled outage on the BRN Main Line for in-service training.
-During this time the main phone line ((916) 322-3350) will not be in operation.
-The outage is expected to last from March 15, 2021 at 8:00am until March 17, 2021 at 9:00am.

-Services impacted: BRN Main Line

-What is not impacted?
-BRN general email boxes and fax lines.

-Impact: Any calls made to the BRN Main Line ((916) 322-3350) during this scheduled outage window will not be answered.

-Upon completion of this project the BRN main phone system will have many enhancements and key features that will improve the experience for the end user.
-[End alert]

-- Participating in the DCA Enlighten program, a pilot peer-review program among boards.
-BRN staff report that the first change will be a direct transcript and graduation date upload. - Contract for IT consultation and BreEZe and web enhancements.
-Moving payment and document submission online.
+- Implementing a new phone system by March 2, 2021, that will provide estimated hold times and allow callbacks.
+The BRN website as of March 9, 2021, has an alert stating "Starting March 2, 2021, [BRN] will be upgrading to a new phone system for the BRN Main Line ((916) 322-3350).
+Please be patient as these upgrades may cause increased wait times, and as a result call volumes may increase.
+Upon completion of this phase of the project, the BRN main phone system will have many enhancements and key features that will improve the experience for the end-user." - Participating in the DCA Enlighten Program, a pilot peer-review program among boards.
+BRN staff report that the first change will be a direct transcript and graduation date upload. - Hiring an internal IT position and moving payment and document submission online.